ImagingInformatics/machine-learning/Documentation/HOWTO-1.md

 Chapter 4
 --
-Now that we have the DOcker engine installed, we refer you to the instructions at https://github.com/ImagingInformatics/machine-learning/tree/master/docker-keras-tensorflow-python3-jupyter
+Now that we have the Docker engine installed, we refer you to the instructions at https://github.com/ImagingInformatics/machine-learning/tree/master/docker-keras-tensorflow-python3-jupyter

 to fetch and run your first example of a Jupyter notebook tailored for Machine Learning. enjoy !